Hotels near Coronado Pool

 - Wash practice gear between sessions at convenient coin-operated laundry room

-- Gather the team around the dedicated dining table for meal prep
+- Gather teammates around the in-suite dining table for meal prep together

 Booking 9+ rooms?
 Get group rates.